 - LEL 1.
-Leverage Fairfax County's full complement of social service agencies, community nonprofits, faith groups, homeowners' associations and business leaders to promote awareness of the positive impact that early childhood education has on the child, their family and the community. - LEL 3.
-Ensure early childhood educators have access to effective professional learning and development informed by evidence and best practices, in order to ensure the highest quality Early Childhood Education services for every child, regardless of setting or program type. - LEL 4: Increase access to education, skills, and training opportunities, as well as wealth building and capacity building for early childhood educators and the centers that employ them.
+Leverage Fairfax County's full complement of social service agencies, community nonprofits, faith groups, homeowners' associations and business leaders to promote awareness of the positive impact that early childhood education has on the child, their family and the community. - LEL 2.
+Create a plan and resource model to ensure access to high-quality early childhood education, prioritizing efforts based on need by geographic area and/or population.

+LEL 3.
+Ensure early childhood educators have access to effective professional learning and development informed by evidence and best practices, in order to ensure the highest quality Early Childhood Education services for every child, regardless of setting or program type.

+LEL 4: Increase access to education, skills, and training opportunities, as well as wealth building and capacity building for early childhood educators and the centers that employ them.